 I omitted the corn and did not add the beans to the soup and it was still very good.

-Another option is to cut it in half length wise and place the cut side down on the cookie sheet.
+Microwave 2 minutes so it's not so tough.
+Cut it in half length wise and place the cut side down on the cookie sheet.
 Bake for about 30 minutes at 350 degrees or until a knife will easily pierce the skin.
 Scoop the squash out and puree for the soup.

 Yields: 12 Servings

 - 4 garlic cloves, minced

 - 1 large butternut squash (about 5 pounds), peeled, seeded and cut into 1-inch piece

 - 4 cups water + 1T. chicken base or Home made chicken stock